Irrational Number delays

-**Note that if I'd set the delay to 1.625 (which is 13/8) then it would be straight 1/8 notes and after 13 beats the rhythm would land back on the one.
+**Yes, for the quibblers, 1.61803398875 is a rational rounding of the irrational Phi.
+And note that if I'd set the delay to 1.625 (which is 13/8) then it would be straight 1/8 notes and after 13 beats the rhythm would land back on the one.

 ***Calculating the 1/Phi of an octave pitch shifts hurt my brain a little and the way I've done it means the range expands upward a little.
 But it was the only way I could think to do it while pitch shifting the smallest ranges as possible.
 Here's the maths!

 G + 41.640786499874 (cents)